-The Labour Standards Inspection Office (LSIO) is the supervisory agency with regard to the LSA, the Minimum Wages Act, the ISHA and the Industrial Accident Compensation Insurance Act.
+The Labour Standards Inspection Office is the supervisory agency with regard to the LSA, the Minimum Wages Act, the ISHA and the Industrial Accident Compensation Insurance Act.

 Local labour bureaus are the supervisory agencies with regard to the EEOA, the PEA and the WDA.

 One of the most major legal amendments in 2020 was the amendment of the Civil Law.
 As the Civil Law regulates the basic legal framework regarding civil matters in Japan and the amendment changed the regulation for the statute of limitation, the LSA was amended to extend the period of statute of limitation for wage claims (enforced on 1 April 2020) in relation to the amendment of the Civil Law.